jhurray/SQLiteModel/README.md

 The [wiki](https://github.com/jhurray/SQLiteModel/wiki) for this repo contains extensive documentation.

 ##Why SQLiteModel

+####ORM's
-There are a lot of good data storage solutions out there, **Realm** and **CoreData** being the first 2 that come to mind.
-My biggest issue with these solutions is that they make your models be classes instead of structs.
+There are a lot of good data storage solutions out there, **Realm** and **CoreData** being the most popular.
+The biggest issue with these solutions is that they force your models be reference types (classes) instead of value types (structs).

 Apple's documentation lists a couple conditions where if true, a struct is probably a better choice than a class [here](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html).
-I find the following condition especially relevant:
+The following condition is especially relevant:

 >The structure’s primary purpose is to encapsulate a few relatively simple data values.

-That sounds like a database table to me.
-Ideally if we are trying to model a database table, we should use structs, which **SQLiteModel** supports.
+Sounds like a database row fits that description.
+Ideally if one are trying to model a database row, one should use structs, which **SQLiteModel** supports.

 That being said, structs arent always the answer. **SQLiteModel** also supports using classes, but as of now they have to be `final`.

+####SQLite Wrappers
-There are also a lot of wrappers over SQLite that exist, but aren't object relational models. **SQLite.swift** and **FMDB** are my 2 personal favorites.
+There are also a lot of wrappers over SQLite that exist, but aren't object relational models. **SQLite.swift** and **FMDB** are 2 great libraries that serve this functionality.
 These are very powerful and flexible, but they take a while to set up the right way as they require a lot of boilerplate code.

 With **SQLiteModel**, the boilerplate code is already written.
 Obviously you are sacrificing flexibility for ease of use, but for most data storage needs this is acceptable (IMO).